tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Delivery-Writeup.md

 └─$
 {% endhighlight %}

 To map the domain to the ip address, we can simply add the line `10.10.10.222   helpdesk.delivery.htb` to the `/etc/hosts` file.
 Since the domain is actually a subdomain of "delivery.htb", we might want to add both of these to the file.
-Adding both of these domains can be performed from the command line as demonstrated below.
+Adding both of these domains can be performed from the command line as demonstrated above.
 The `-n` flag of the `echo` command is used to avoid trailing newlines.
 The `\t` and `\n` characters represent a tab and a newline character respectively.
-Finally, the `tee` command is simply used to write the output of `echo -n '10.10.10.222\thelpdesk.delivery.htb'` to the `/etc/hosts` file.
+Finally, the `tee` command is simply used to write the output of `echo -n '10.10.10.222\tdelivery.htb\n10.10.10.222\thelpdesk.delivery.htb'` to the `/etc/hosts` file.
 If we now try to navigate to the help desk URL [http://helpdesk.delivery.htb](http://helpdesk.delivery.htb), we reach the page below.

 ![helpdesk](/assets/{{ imgDir }}/helpdesk.png)